frida/frida/README.md

-Inject JavaScript to explore native apps on Windows, OS X, Linux, iOS and Android.
+Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS and Android.
 ===

 ## Dependencies